reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

     :start-at: Step 3
     :end-before: Step 4

-We specify the considered rock domain by setting the coordinate of its left boundary to 0.0 and right boundary to 100.0.
-The discretization parameters, i.e., both the number of cells and steps in time, are set to 100.
-The reactive transport modeling procedure assumes a constant fluid velocity of v = 1 m/day (1.16 · 10−5 m/s) and a constant diffusion coefficient D = 10−9 m2/s.
+We specify the considered rock domain by setting the coordinate of its left and right boundaries to 0.0 and 100.0, respectively.
+The discretization parameters, i.e., the number of cells and steps in time, are both set to 100.
+The reactive transport modelling procedure assumes a constant fluid velocity of *v* = 1 *m/day* (1.16 · |10e-5| *m/s*) and the same diffusion coefficient *D* = |10e-9| *m2/s* for all fluid species, without dispersivity.
+The size of the time-step is set to be 10 minutes.
+The temperature is set to 333.15 K (Kevin), whereas the pressure is fixed to 100 MPa (Megapascal).
 Parameter ``dirichlet`` is initialized by **True** or **False** depending on which boundary conditions are considered in the numerical test.
 If it is set to **False**,  the natural flux conditions are considered, and Dirichlet otherwise.
-The size of the time-step is set to be 10 minutes.
-The temperature is set to 333.15 K (Kevin), whereas the pressure is fixed to 100 MPa (Megapascal).
-The last parementer ``smrt_solv`` is initialized by **True** or **False** depending on which equilibrium solver are used in the numerical test.
+The last paramenter ``smrt_solv`` is initialized by **True** or **False** depending on which equilibrium solver are used in the numerical test.
+Setting it to **True** enables the usage of the ``EquilibriumSolver``, which exploits on-demand learning of the new states of the chemical system.

 Defining the list of the output quantities
 ------------------------------------------